v-rgrace/Viva/Viva/learning/workday-create-ISU.md

 ---

 # Create an integration system user (ISU) on Workday

-Integration system user (ISU) account is required for Microsoft Viva Learning to access your Workday tenant.
-ISU can be created from Workday portal.
+An integration system user (ISU) account is required for Microsoft Viva Learning to access your Workday tenant.
+You can create an ISU from the Workday portal.
 ISU also requires relevant security group access with permission to access Workday Learning Web Services and learning catalog.

 1. Access the **Create Integration System User** task.
 Workday automatically sets the value of **Session Timeout Minutes** to zero to prevent the integration system user session from expiring.
 Expired sessions can cause the integration to stop before it successfully completes.